 Since this is a base recipe for bar cookies you can add pretty much anything and everything to it.
-As you can see my bars look a little wacky because I added almost every leftover candy, chocolate, and even sprinkles I had on hand to them.
+As you can see my bars look a little wacky because I added all of the leftover candy, chocolate, and sprinkles that I had.
 Though they do look a bit bizarre, they tasted so good!
 One of my favorite dessert bars to date.

 Here are some examples of the add-ins that you can use:

 - Your favorite candy bar, chopped into pieces

 - White chocolate chips